MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 	bigDataDir <- "C:/MRS/Data"

 ### Creating a New Solution for Your Examples

-If you are using the R Productivity Environment, you will probably want to create a new Solution.
-Then you can then easily store your example R commands in scripts along with data files you create.
-To do this, select **New Project** from the **File** menu.
-Your working directory will automatically be reset to the location of the new solution.
-A new project has a single script *Script.R* by default; to open it, double-click the script name in the **Solution Explorer**.

->[!IMPORTANT]
-> The R Productivity Environment (RPE) is available only for version 8.0.0 of Revolution R Enterprise 2016.
-It does not apply to Microsoft R Server 2016 or Microsoft R Client.

 Each of the commands below can be put into your script.
 After putting in a new set of commands, you can select and run the added code.